staten-island-tech/object-oriented-adventures-luna/readme.md

     - Second Battle: Normal Battle(same as battle one but against hydro robot dogs)
     - Third Battle: Boss Battle(2 minions(wave one).
 Boss(wave two)/ hydro robot and giant hydro robot)

+Pero:

+    - fjlasdjf;sl

+Taiyo:

+    - jljfalsdfjas;lk

 ## Stars

 Currency name: Crystals

 Player earns crystals from doing missions and defeating enemies.
 They can use those crystals to pull characters, items.
+One star costs 160 crystals.
+Every character has different rates.
 Pulls are random - can get either nothing, four-star, or five-star (rare)

-GAMBLING SYSTEM
+GAMBLING SYSTEM <-- what is this